denglab/SeqSero2/README.md

     SeqSero2_package.py -m k -t 4 -i assembly.fasta

 # Output
 Upon executing the command, a directory named 'SeqSero_result_Time_your_run' will be created.
-Your result will be stored in 'Seqsero_result.txt' in that directory.
+Your result will be stored in 'SeqSero_result.txt' in that directory.
 And the assembled alleles can also be found in the directory if using "-m a" (allele mode).

 # Citation